-Consider why you need increased data access speed.
-For most improvements in SSD performance, a faster read speed is much more crucial than a faster write speed.
-This is due to the fact that most storage access operations read data into RAM instead of saving data to storage.
-However, write speeds are a vital consideration if you’re a software developer or creative professional constantly opening, changing, and saving projects throughout the day.
+So, why do you need increased data access speed?
+You’ll notice more of an improvement to read speeds than write speeds.
+That’s because most storage access operations will read data,as opposed to saving data to storage.
+However, write speeds are a crucial consideration if you’re a software developer or creative professional constantly opening, changing, and saving projects throughout the day.

 No matter what you’re looking for in terms of price, data access, and interface, we’ve rounded up our top picks of the best M.2 SSD to help you find the right one for you.